 Third party processors: the mailing lists service is run by MailChimp.
-MailChimp is certified to the EU-U.S. Privacy Shield Framework and the Swiss-US Privacy Shield, which are designed to protect your data in the U.S..
-See also the Data Processing Agreement that customers in the EU (like the ELIXIR Hub) sign with MailChimp.
-This outlines how your data will be processed by MailChimp.
+MailChimp is certified to the EU-U.S. Privacy Shield Framework and the Swiss-US Privacy Shield.

-Under the General Data Protection Regulation (GDPR) you have a number of rights concerning your data (see the ICO website for an overview of these).
+Under our data protection framework - IP68 you have a number of rights concerning your data (see the ICO website for an overview of these).
 If you want to exercise these rights (e.g. to access, modify, or erase your data) then please contact the Data Protection Officer.

 You have the right to: